about us

 How many rental units does CCH have in its portfolio?

-There are 118 units in CCH’s rental portfolio, including 60 at The Hector, located on Palliser Lane, 48 at McArthur Place, located on Dyrgas Lane in Three Sisters Mountain Village (TSMV) and 1 unit located on Palliser Trail.
-The balance of the units, 12, are located at Wolf Willow Condominium Corporation (TSMV) and will be converted to Vital Homes homeownership units post 2020 and beyond.
+There are 110 units in CCH’s rental portfolio, including 60 at The Hector, located on Palliser Lane, 48 at McArthur Place, located on Dyrgas Lane in Three Sisters Mountain Village (TSMV), and the remaining 2 units being located at Wolf Willow Condominium Corporation (TSMV).
+CCH anticipates conversion of these remaining Wolf Willow units to Vital Homes Ownership units before the end of 2024.

 Who approves rental applications/applicants?